 Seduce, understand, dominate proportionally

 9. Feed the mind of the person who irritates you.
-Tension and desire are two factors that, like consistency, build up the power imbalance.
+Tension and desire are two factors that, like consistency, build up the power dynamic.

 10. When punishing, pay attention to the proportionality between the offense and the respective punishment.
 Arbitrariness is a very negative character trait in a Dom.